survivejs/webpack-book/manuscript/13_Conclusion.md

 ### Caching

 - To benefit from client caching, split a vendor bundle out of your application.
 This way the client has less to download in the ideal case.
 The _Bundle Splitting_ chapter discusses the topic.
 The _Adding Hashes to Filenames_ chapter shows how to achieve cache invalidation on top of that.
-- Use webpack’s **code splitting** functionality to load code on demand.
-The technique is handy if you don’t need all the code at once and instead can push it behind a logical trigger such as clicking a user interface element.
+- Use webpack's **code splitting** functionality to load code on demand.
+The technique is handy if you don't need all the code at once and instead can push it behind a logical trigger such as clicking a user interface element.
 The _Code Splitting_ chapter covers the technique in detail.
 The _Dynamic Loading_ chapter shows how to handle more advanced scenarios.
-- Add hashes to filenames as covered in the _Adding Hashes to Filenames_ chapter to benefit from caching and separate a manifest to improve the solution further as discussed in the _Separating a Runtime_ chapter.
+- Add hashes to filenames as covered in the _Adding Hashes to Filenames_ chapter to benefit from caching and separate a runtime to improve the solution further as discussed in the _Separating a Runtime_ chapter.

 ### Optimization